 Well, this will never do, will it?
 And Abram knows it.
+He knows the time

+two pieces of different colored paper

+Bible-times costumes (optional)

-He knows the time has come for him and Lot to take their animals and families and go separate ways.
+two adults or teens (optional) has come for him and Lot to take their animals and families and go separate ways.
 Now, Abram is older than Lot.
 And Lot became rich because he was living with Abram.
 And God promised the land of Canaan to Abram, not Lot.
 And it would be Abram's right to choose where he wanted to live and let Lot take what's left over.
 Abram knows all that.
 But Abram is a loving person, and loving people put others first.